Here’s How To Spend The day At The World's Most Luxurious Male Spa

 It doesn't matter how good the cut of your Tom Ford suit is, if you're throwing out a hand that resembles Frodo's from Lord of The Rings in the boardroom, chances are the deal will be dead in the water before your sit down (unless your deal is a Lord of the Rings theme park.
 In which case, way to go all-out, my man).

 At 1847 you can kick back and relax with a cup of tea while two nail technicians clip, smooth and shine.
 You'll likely get an unofficial consultation thrown in, too, basically amounting to little snippets of advice, dependant on the state if your own hands and feet.
 Mine was short and sharp.
 Of the: do you never do this? variety (short answer: no).
-There was a moment where my working class fully roots fully kicked in, and I didn’t\ really know where to look while my cuticles were given a dedicated MOT.
+There was a moment where my working class fully roots fully kicked in and I didn’t really know where to look while my cuticles were given a dedicated MOT.
 Parity was restored by refusing the extra shine option for my nails.
-A clear sign of my working man credentials.

 Tip: Throw in a Relaxer head, neck and shoulder massage while the mani-pedi is on the go for extra relaxation points.